Here’s How ‘The Walking Dead’ Fans Feel About An Ezekiel & Michonne Romance

-The Inquisitr reported a few weeks ago, the road for King Ezekiel (Khary Payton) will take a surprising new turn.
+As The Inquisitr reported a few weeks ago, the road for King Ezekiel (Khary Payton) will take a surprising new turn.
 As those who have watched the Season 10 trailer know, Michonne (Danai Gurira) and King Ezekiel are spotted locking lips.

 According to TV Line, The Walking Dead showrunner Angela Kang recently opened up about the kiss and what it means for the future of the series.